enewhuis/liquibook/README_ORDER_ENTRY.md

 If the script file was originally opened by a FILE command entered from the console, and the script exits because of- a FILE command or end-of-file, then control returs to the console.
-If the script file was opened from the command line (see below), or the QUIT command appears in the script file, then the program exits.
+If the script file was opened from the command line (see the **The Command Line** section), or the QUIT command appears in the script file, then the program exits.

 ### HELP or ?
 Display help for requests